Infowars: Businesses

 Prior to 2013, Jones focused on building a "media empire".
 By 2013, Alex Seitz-Wald of Salon estimated that Jones was earning as much as $10 million a year between subscriptions, web and radio advertising, and sales of DVDs, T-shirts, and other merchandise.
 That year, Jones changed his business model to incorporate selling proprietary dietary supplements, including one that promised to "supercharge" cognitive functions.

-Unlike most talk radio shows, InfoWars itself does not directly generate income.
-It gets no syndication fees from its syndicater GCN, no cut of the advertising that GCN sells, and it does not sell its three minutes per hour of national advertising time.
-The show no longer promotes its video service (though it still exists), and has not made any documentary films since 2012.
-Virtually all money is made by selling Jones's dietary supplements to viewers and listeners through the site's online store.
+Unlike most talk radio shows, Infowars itself did not directly generate income, as it did not receive syndication fees from its syndicator GCN nor a cut of GCN's advertising, and it did not sell its own advertising time.
+By 2017, the show had ceased promoting its video service (though it still existed), and Infowars did not make any documentary films after 2012; virtually all of its revenue was being generated by selling Jones's dietary supplements to viewers and listeners through the site's online store.